scipp/copier_template/README.md

 - [ ] `Require approvals`
 - [ ] `Require status checks to pass before merging`

-      You can either use all checks for `PR`, or select `required` checks only.
+      You can either use all checks, or select `required` checks only.
 - [ ] `Require branches to be up to date before merging`